Most of us are aware that omega 3 benefits our health. But why and how? Let’s start at the beginning.

 Fish and seafood can be expensive and don’t fit into every diet.
 Flax and hemp seed oil offer an easy way to get omega 3 into your diet DAILY.

-Hemp Hearts are also a great choice and easy to incorporate into every meal.
+Hemp Hearts are also a great source of omega 3 and are easy to incorporate into every meal.
 They also contain high quality plant-based protein and a range of vitamins and minerals.

 Remember, the best thing you can do for your body is eat a wide range of whole foods, including seeds, nuts, fruit and vegetables.